 “Spiritual Bypassing” is a term that the author has noticed getting misappropriated and misapplied, even abused, in the spiritual and psychological communities.
 Whether this is a growing trend, or only more evident as his interest and communicants have increased, is not fully known.

-What he’s sees is that the non-dual teaching itself—or similar teaching that question basic assumptions and beliefs, or strong feelings, about oneself and life—is even attacked, as well as those speaking of it, because it’s misunderstood, is seen as a threat, whatever.
+What I’ve seen is that the non-dual teaching itself—or similar teaching that question basic assumptions and beliefs, or strong feelings, about oneself and life—is sometimes attacked, as well as those speaking of it, because it’s misunderstood, is seen as a threat.

-The original, legitimate and healthy use of Spiritual Bypassing, such as by a spiritual counselor, is to alert one to someone’s internal avoidance of uncomfortable feelings that need to be looked at (this doesn’t mean indulging in or commiserating with or about or wearing feelings on your sleeve, or acting on them – rather it means transcending them), or acting on un-examined feelings of separation, pain, or fear, in ways that are arrogant rude, irresponsible, etc. in the name of being spiritual.
-In other words using spiritual ideas or practices as an excuse to not look at oneself as well as ones actions and their consequences.
+The original, legitimate and healthy use of Spiritual Bypassing (John Welwood, a Buddhist teacher and psychotherapist coined the term “spiritual bypass” in the 80’s), such as by a spiritual counselor or a therapist, is to alert someone’s to their internal avoidance of uncomfortable feelings that need to be looked at, or acting on un-examined feelings of separation, pain, or fear, in ways that are arrogant rude, irresponsible, etc. in the name of being spiritual (this doesn’t mean indulging in or commiserating with or about or wearing feelings on your sleeve, or acting on them – rather it means transcending them).
+In other words using spiritual ideas or practices as an excuse to not look at one’s internal reactions, external actions, and their consequences.

 “The Self is the self of all.
 If you want to help your fellow man, if you want to make this world a better world, find yourself first.
 Everything else will take care of itself.
 The complete destruction if your self, ego-mind, is Job #1.”